Campus Health Service Fee ("Health Fee")

 On this page:

-The Campus Health Service Fee ("Health Fee") is a quarterly fee that is mandatory for all undergraduate and graduate students enrolled on the Stanford main campus, including visiting student researchers and students who participate in high school summer programs that result in course credit at Stanford.
+The Campus Health Service Fee ("Health Fee") is a quarterly fee that is mandatory for all undergraduate and graduate students, visiting student researchers, and students who participate in high school summer programs that result in course credit at Stanford.
 This fee, which is charged on the student bill each quarter that tuition is charged, covers many of the services provided at Vaden Health Center including primary care visits, CAPS evaluation and short-term therapy, and health and wellness programs.
 It is similar to fees found at many of Stanford’s peer institutions, and it allows the university to maintain valuable health services for students.